home-assistant/home-assistant.io/source/_integrations/deconz.markdown

 #### Requesting support for new device trigger

-Requesting support for additional devices require the device model (can be aqcuired from debug logs) together with a mapping of action and button event, e.g. Hue dimmer remote model "RWL021", Short press turn on 1000.
+Requesting support for additional devices requires the device model (can be acquired from debug logs) together with a mapping of action and button event, e.g., Hue dimmer remote model "RWL021", Short press turn on 1000.

 ## Examples